eHealthAfrica/aether/README.md

 - `TESTING` Indicates if the app executes under test conditions.
   Is `false` if unset or set to empty string, anything else is considered `true`.
 - `WEB_SERVER_PORT` Web server port for the app.

+Read [Users & Authentication](#users--authentication) to know the environment variables that set up the different authentication options.

 *[Return to TOC](#table-of-contents)*